ezzheng/habsim/OPTIMIZATIONS.md

 **Pre-warming Process:**
 1. Waits 2 seconds for app initialization
-2. Pre-warms model 0 simulator (fast single requests)
+2. Builds the model 0 simulator (fast single requests)
-3. Pre-downloads `worldelev.npy` (451MB) to avoid on-demand download failures
-4. Loads elevation data into memory-mapped mode
+3. Touches `worldelev.npy` (451 MB) so the elevation grid is memory-mapped before first use

 **File Downloading:**
 - Weather files download on-demand when ensemble runs are requested (cost-optimized)